 My conclusion?
 The exact amount and the exact percentage does not matter as long as it is within a reasonable range and close to the EPA standard.
 I do think it is important that the pool shock does not contain other additives that may or may not be safe even when highly diluted.
 Other than that, however, it is my belief that the precise percentage of Calcium Hypochlorite to inert ingredients does not matter as long as it is 68% or higher.

 For my own use, I settled on 1 teaspoon of pool shock per gallon of water when making up my stock chlorine solution.
 Then, to disinfect water, I used 3/4 ounce of my pool shock solution to treat a gallon of water.
-This makes it easy to calculate how much to use, regardless of the size of your container.
+This makes it easy to calculate how much to use for water disinfection, regardless of the size of your container.

 Step-by-Step: How to Purify Water Using Pool Shock